eremina-official/google-books-app/README.md

 ### Google Books app

 ### Features:
-- search books' titles by keywords
+- search books by keywords
 - output search results with the following info: book title, image and description

 All data are returned by [Google Books API](https://developers.google.com/books/docs/v1/using).